aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/080_cicd/040_fail_pipeline/_index.md

 We will be making a change to our CloudFormation template that creates our EC2 Instance and defines our experiment.
 Open the [AWS CodeCommit Console](https://console.aws.amazon.com/codesuite/codecommit/home?#Home) and select the ```FIS_Workshop``` repository.
 Click on ```cfn_fis_demos.yaml``` and select edit in the upper right hand corner.
-Edit the file as below to enable a Cloudwatch Alarm as a Stop Condition.
+Edit the file as below to enable a CloudWatch alarm as a Stop Condition.

 Before:
 {{< img "sourcebefore.png" "Source Before" >}}